Paradigm4/finance/README.md

 forward trade data as required at each event timestamp.

-The fill-forward proceeds by building a lattice of the missing points as well as the previous and following few known time points, nullifying the missing values (converting them from empty cells to null-valued cells), and then filling forward data to replace null values using the SciDB `cumulate` operator.
+The fill-forward proceeds by building a lattice of the missing points as well as the previous known time point, nullifying the missing values (converting them from empty cells to null-valued cells), and then filling forward data to replace null values using the SciDB `cumulate` operator.

 The example below builds this process up using shell variables one step at a time to simplify the presentation.
 We also project down to just the PRICE